digitalocean/logmatcher/README.md

 ## Timestamp Matcher

 The **Timestamp** matcher allows you to match on log times using the equals, less than (before), or greater than (after) operators.
-Note: ≤ and ≥ can also be used, but evaluate the same as their non-equal counterparts.
+Note: LessThanEqual and GreaterThanEqual can also be used, but evaluate the same as their non-equal counterparts.

 ### Golang